9 Simple Tips to Help You Manage Your Emotions

 As a psychiatrist, I have given a lot of thought to how to lead a healthier life by managing your emotions.
 Here are some of my thoughts, which I expressed in my book, “The Emotional Revolution.”

-Here are my 9 Steps to Help Manage Your Emotions:
+Here are my 9 Steps to Help You Learn How to Manage Your Emotions:

 1. Use your emotions and bodily responses to recognize when you are under stress.
 A racing pulse, dry mouth, aching stomach, tight muscles, or muscle pain may all indicate that something is amiss in your emotional world.

 2. Write down your thoughts and feelings about what is stressing you.
 Take a daily inventory of your emotions.
-By writing down what you feel and when, you may be able to identify patterns of emotional ups and downs.
-If is also important to write down the thoughts that go with the feelings.
+By writing down what you feel and when you may be able to identify patterns of emotional ups and downs.
+It is also important to write down the thoughts that go with your feelings.

 4. Don’t make mountains out of molehills.
 When difficult situations arise, it is important to assess how bad they really are before going into panic mode.
 If you want to live a low-stress life, don’t get all worked up over trivial matters.